 We have two school counselors here at the Intermediate School level.
-The school counselors are Mr. Roger Legg, responsible for students in grade 2 and 3, and Mrs. Judy Fatchaline, responsible for grade 4 and 5.
+The school counselors are Mr. Roger Legg, responsible for students in grades 4 and 5, and Ms. Victoria Schaffer, responsible for grades 2 and 3.
 School counselors push into classrooms for approximately 12 cycles to teach lessons on academic, personal/social and career topics.
 We encourage academic achievement by focusing on having a growth mindset.
 Through the lens of growth mindset, we attempt to instill in our students that with effort and a willingness to take on new challenges, this can lead to increased motivation and higher achievement.
 In the personal/social realm, the emphasis is on the five social emotional learning competencies: 1) self-awareness - the ability to identify emotions and thoughts and how they influence behaviors.
 2) self-management - learning to regulate emotions to effectively manage stress and control impulses.
 3) responsible decision making - the ability to make constructive choices and understand how those choices affect social interactions.
 4) relationship skills - learning how to establish and maintain healthy relationships.5) social awareness - the ability to have empathy, respect and being able to take the perspective of others.
 The career component is completed through a series of lessons on a web-based program, Smart Futures.
 Within these lessons, students will learn about career awareness and preparation, career acquisition, career retention and advancement, and entrepreneurship.
 An SEL curriculum will be taught by homeroom teachers.
 A total of 12 lessons will be taught on categories ranging from friendship to empathy.
 Please contact the guidance office regarding other topics/lessons.
 The school counselors may be reached by calling 372-2275.